Jonathan Tokplé

 Jonathan Tokplé (born 29 July 1986) is a former professional footballer who played as a defender.
 Born in France, he made two FIFA-official appearances for the Togo national team, in 2006 and 2009.

 Club career

 Tokplé was born in Sarcelles, France.
 He was on trial at K.S.K.
 Beveren in summer 2007.
 He played in a reserve team game for English Conference National club York City in October, which York drew 0–0 with Hull City.

 International career

-Tokplé was invited to represent Togo instead of France.
+Tokplé was invited to represent Togo.
 He was capped three times by Togo from 2006 to 2009.